ronald0806/RPG-Game/README.md

 # Ronald Chatelier's RPG Project

-This is a project where you will type your way through an RPG.
+This is a project for my COP 1500 course where you will type your way through an RPG.

 ## Software